FC Lovech: Return to Lovech Municipality (2024–present)

 On 17 May 2024, Litex Commerce JSC announced that they will return the ownership of the club to the Lovech Municipality and the team would drop the company name.
-On 30 May 2024, the deal was finalised and the club become owned by Lovech Municipality.
+On 30 May 2024, the deal was finalised and the club became owned by Lovech Municipality.
 Zhivko Zhelev was announced as the new manager of the club on 17 June 2024.
 On 18 July the team announced that the new name would be FC Lovech, despite the chance to return to the old name Osam Lovech.
+At the end of the 2024–25 season in the Second League, Lovech was relegated to the Third League.
+On 5 March 2026 Lovech submitted an application to forfeit playing in the Third League.
+This resulted to Lovech losing their professional license and the dissolving of the club.